evancasey/spark-knn-recommender/README.md

-Sparkler
+Spark-knn-recommender
 ===========

-Sparkler is a fast, scalable recommendation engine built on top of [PySpark](http://spark.apache.org/docs/0.9.0/python-programming-guide.html), the Python API for [Apache Spark](http://spark.apache.org/).
+Spark-knn-recommender is a fast, scalable recommendation engine built on top of [PySpark](http://spark.apache.org/docs/0.9.0/python-programming-guide.html), the Python API for [Apache Spark](http://spark.apache.org/).
 It can be deployed locally or on [Amazon EMR](https://aws.amazon.com/elasticmapreduce/).

 Requirements
 ------------